Episode 37. The creative joy of exploring the human brain with Alex Cayco-Gajic

 Welcome back!
-To those you’ve been listening to this podcast, thank you, I’m very grateful, and to new listeners, welcome!
+To those of you who've been listening to this podcast, thank you, I’m very grateful, and to new listeners, welcome!
 It’s wonderful to be back, and I cannot wait for you to discover my new guests and solo episodes.

 Season 3 is about exploration, so we're going to search and find out more about creativity and hopefully, in the process, about ourselves, and how we relate to the world and the people around us.